Depending on your professional experience and previous qualifications, the Master of Human Nutrition is typically 1 or 1.5 years duration.

 Ask a question about studying a at Deakin

-- completion of Bachelor Degree in any discipline PLUS two years of relevant work experience.
+- Bachelor degree in any discipline, plus two years relevant work experience

 Fees and scholarships